 Since the onset of the pandemic, most fully funded plans have authorized the use of telehealth services.
 However, many companies that self-fund their employee health plans have not yet authorized the delivery of services through telehealth.
 This means that my clients cannot more safely receive these medically essential services or that they can receive services, but at a much greater health risk.
 If we are forced to interrupt services due our efforts to minimize contact with others outside our household, we fear that our clients’ progress will either stagnate or deteriorate.
 Additionally, this impediment to service will likely occasion a longer need for services once the pandemic has ceased.

 In February of 2019, the Behavior Analyst Certification Board (BACB) and the Association of Professional Behavior Analysts (APBA) released a statement clarifying some of the information in the Analysis Treatment of Autism Spectrum Disorder: Practice Guidelines for Healthcare Funders and Managers (2nd ed.).
 The statement says “The Guidelines….describe the many challenges faced by the caregivers of people with ASD and emphasize that training must be individualized to the caregivers’ needs, values, priorities, and circumstances.”
 They also provide the important reminder that “...while family training is supportive of the overall treatment plan, it is not a replacement for professionally directed and implemented treatment (p.
-37)
+37).”

 BlueSprig is grateful that [COMPANY] recognizes the importance of authorizing ABA for the treatment of autism.
 We are requesting that [COMPANY] allows all service codes to be delivered via telehealth.
 All services are essential for my client to learn lifesaving skills.
-BlueSprig would also like to continue aligning with the CDC and WHO recommendations for limiting contact with anyone outside of our own homes.
+[YOUR COMPANY] would also like to continue aligning with the CDC and WHO recommendations for limiting contact with anyone outside of our own homes.
 However, we must also consider the wellbeing of our clients and the risks associated with an interruption of services.
-BlueSprig believes that jeopardizing our clients progress coupled with increasing the risk of a COVID 19 infection will create an undue burden not only on our family unite, but ultimately on [COMPANY]’s ability to continue to self-fund its employee health plan.
+[YOUR COMPANY] believes that jeopardizing our clients’ progress coupled with increasing the risk of a COVID 19 infection will create an undue burden not only on our family unite, but ultimately on [COMPANY]’s ability to continue to self-fund its employee health plan.

 In March of 2020, the Council of Autism Service Providers (CASP) released a comprehensive resource for delivered telehealth services.
 The Practice Parameters for Telehealth ABA provide clear guidance on how to effectively administer ABA therapy for all service codes.
 They help payers, providers, and parents understand how to get the best results from services provided through telehealth.